rumpeltux/ut2000-read/README.md

 You should do this as root / Administrator as it manipulates USB directly.
-In case of an "Image transfer error, try again" message, just keep trying, after 10 or so attempts, it starts to work, and continues to do so, until the scope is connected to the PC.
+In case of an "Image transfer error, try again" message, just keep trying, after a few attempts it starts to work and continues to do so, as long as the scope is connected to the PC.

 If the exit value is 0, and no output is printed on stderr, the binary